 - Promote fair and flexible work schedules

-- Protect the rights of workers to organize and bargain collectively for fair wages, benefits and working conditions
+- Protect the rights of workers to organize and bargain collectively for fair wages, benefits, and working conditions

-- Support breastfeeding mothers in the workplace
+- Support nursing mothers in the workplace

 - Protect against discrimination on the basis of pregnancy or caregiver status